semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ### 🤖 Developer experience

-The following table lists tools to enable developers to resolve their own code.
+The following table lists tools to enable developers to resolve findings in their own code.

 | Feature                   | Semgrep OSS | Semgrep Pro |
 | ------------------------- | ----------- | ----------------- |